How to Study for the ABSITE and Prepare for Test Day

 Successful ABSITE preparation begins with adequate time management.
 We suggest anywhere between 3–6 months of dedicated study time.
 The amount of time varies from person to person depending on prior knowledge, clinical experience, and residency schedule.

-How to Create a Study Plan
+Creating a Study Plan

 Creating a well-structured study plan is essential.
 First, assess your weaknesses.
 Use practice questions to assess your weak areas.
 Use the information to help you allocate more time to topics you may be struggling with.